About the Culinary Historians of Canada

 The mission of the Culinary Historians of Canada is to inspire appreciation and advance knowledge of Canada’s food history.

-The CHC researches, interprets, preserves and celebrates Canada’s culinary heritage, which has been shaped by the food traditions of the First Nations peoples and generations of immigrants from all parts of the world.
+The CHC researches, interprets, preserves and celebrates Canada’s culinary heritage, which has been shaped by the food traditions of the Indigenous peoples and generations of people who have arrived from all parts of the world.
 Through programs, events and publications, CHC educates its members and the public about the foods and beverages of Canada’s past.
 Founded as the Culinary Historians of Ontario in 1994, CHC welcomes new members wherever they live.

 Board of Directors